Ohio sues over Obamacare taxes on state, local governments

-(Reuters) - The state of Ohio filed a lawsuit on Monday that claims Obamacare tax assessments against state and local governments for public employee health plans are unconstitutional.
+Jan 26 (Reuters) - The state of Ohio filed a lawsuit on Monday that says Obamacare tax assessments against state and local governments for public employee health plans are unconstitutional.

 The U.S. Department of Health and Human Services (HHS) has said it is assessing this tax on state and local governments for their public employee health plans, DeWine’s office said.
 DeWine said this would destroy the balance of authority between the federal government and the states.